openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Appendix A of [@!OpenID.VCI].
 The value of this property MUST be one of the supported Credential formats as defined in the Wallet's metadata.

-Format-specific properties (using the format value as a key):
+`expect_meta`:
 : OPTIONAL.
-Additional properties requested by the Verifier that are specific to the Credential format, as defined in (#format_specific_properties).
-If omitted, no format-specific restrictions are placed on the requested Credential.
+An object defining additional properties requested by the Verifier that apply to the metadata and validity data of the credential.
+The properties of this object are defined per format in (#format_specific_properties).
+If omitted, no specific restrictions are placed on the metadata or validity of the requested Credential.

-`claims`:
+`expect_claims`:
 : OPTIONAL.
 An array that specifies the claims that the requested Verifiable Credential must contain.
-Each entry in the array corresponds to at least one claim that MUST be returned by the Wallet to fulfill the credential request (unless specified otherwise by extensions to this specification).
-Each entry MUST be one of the following objects:
+Each entry in the array corresponds to exactly one claim that is to be returned by the Wallet to fulfill the credential request.

-- Claim query: An object describing a single claim that is to be returned, as specified in (#claim_query).
+`alternative_credentials`:
+: OPTIONAL.
+An array of credential group identifiers that specify alternative groups of credentials that MAY be returned instead of the credential.
+Any credential in a group listed in `alternative_credentials` MUST NOT itself contain an `alternative_credentials` property.

-- An optionality rule: An object containing the following properties:
+Each entry MUST be an object with the following properties:
-  - `required` (REQUIRED): defines a number of claims that must be returned from the `from` set of claims, as specified next.
-  - `from` (REQUIRED): An array; each entry is either a claim query or another optionality rule.
-The entries are listed in order of preference, with the first entry being the most preferred.

-More than two nested levels of optionality rules MUST NOT be used by a Verifier or allowed by a Wallet.
+`group`:
+: OPTIONAL.
+A string identifying a group of claims for expressing alternatives between claims.
+Multiple claims MAY have the same group identifier.
+The group identifier for claims is not reflected in the response.

+`path`:
+: REQUIRED if the credential format uses a JSON-based claims structure; MUST NOT be present otherwise.
+The value MUST be a claims path pointer that specifies the path to the claim within the Verifiable Credential, as defined in (#claims_path_pointer).

+`namespace`:
+: REQUIRED if the credential format is based on ISO 18013-5; MUST NOT be present otherwise.
+The value MUST be a string that specifies the namespace of the claim within the Verifiable Credential, e.g., `org.iso.18013.5.1`.

+`claim_name`:
+: REQUIRED if the credential format is based on ISO 18013-5; MUST NOT be present otherwise.
+The value MUST be a string that specifies the name of the claim within the provided namespace in the Verifiable Credential, e.g., `first_name`.

+`alternative_claims`:
+: OPTIONAL.
+An array of claim group identifiers that specify alternative groups of claims that MAY be returned instead of the claim specified by the `path` or `claim_name` property.
+Any claim in a group listed in `alternatives` MUST NOT itself contain an `alternatives` property.

+### Semantics of `alternative_claims` and `alternative_credentials`

+By default, each element within `expect_credentials` or `expect_claims` MUST be returned, unless:

+- The element contains an `alternative_claims` or `alternative_credentials`
+  property and for at least one of the groups listed as an alternative, all elements in the group can be returned.
+- The element is part of a group that is itself listed as an alternative in another element and returning the element is not needed to fulfill the previous rule.

+Groups of claims are scoped to the specific credential; i.e., groups with the same identifier that appear in separate Credential Query in `expect_credentials` have no relation to each other.

 ## Format-specific Properties {#format_specific_properties}